Intelligent payment routing: Driving higher conversions & approval rates

 How to implement intelligent payment routing

-While IPR is powerful, implementation requires planning to see results.
+While payment gateway routing is powerful, successful implementation requires careful planning to see results.
 Firstly, implementing intelligent routing is technically complex.
 It involves integrating with multiple acquirers and complying with local regulations while optimizing payment flow.

 1. Assess your payment infrastructure

-• Identify regions, banks, or card types with the most failures.
+• Identify specific regions, banks, or card types with the most frequent failures;

 2. Choose the right payment service providers

-Not all processors support intelligent routing.
-Check if payment providers offer:
+Not all processors support sophisticated routing for payment processing.
+Check if potential payment providers offer:

-• Automated retry mechanisms to recover failed payments.
+• Automated retry mechanisms to recover failed payments intelligently;

-• Seamless API integration with existing payment stacks.
+• Seamless API integration with your existing payment stack.

 3. Monitor and continuously optimize